Gala Party Benefits KSAT: Easton’s Museum without Walls

 Benefit Committee: Oliver Andes, Mark Eyerly, Jeffrey Gilbert, Nancy Handzo, Mary Kennon, Donna Kneule, Susan Mangler, Richard McAteer, Phil Mitman, Suzanne Newhard, Gretchen Rice, Monica Seligmann, Jim Toia ◆

-Fall’s Young Masters’ Wall Comes Alive
+Fall’s Young Masters Wall Comes Alive

-activity was brewing at the entrance to the Karl Stirner Arts Trail.
-With brushes in hand and paint-filled palettes at the ready, 2nd, 4th and 5th graders from the Easton Arts Academy were painting their masterpiece within one of the Wall’s eight golden frames.
+On a damp, dreary gray Saturday morning in October, some colorful activity was brewing at the entrance to the Karl Stirner Arts Trail.
+With brushes in hand and paint-filled palettes at the ready, second, fourth, and fifth graders from Easton Arts Academy were painting their masterpieces within one of the wall’s eight golden frames.

-Four of Kailey Atkinson’s 2nd graders used travel postcards as their inspiration.
-Atkinson found some old postcards at a fl ea market and let the students choose one.
-The postcard
+Four of Kailey Atkinson’s second graders used travel postcards as their inspiration.
+Atkinson found some old postcards at a flea market and let the students choose one.
+The postcard project synched up with a unit of the students’ English curriculum, which focused on the lost art of letter writing, explained Atkinson.
+Fourth and fifth graders from Brittany Warner’s class worked on original designs.

-their parents and family members, worked on their pieces.
-Moyer, the Young Masters’ Wall Coordinator, is a middle and high school art teacher in the Whitehall school district. ◆
+“This is what it’s all about—this is the moment,” said Danny Moyer, watching as the kids, supported by their parents and family members, worked on their pieces.
+Moyer, the Young Masters Wall coordinator, is a middle and high school art teacher in the Whitehall school district. ◆

 Gift from George Ball: Pieces from Famed Sculptor Steve Tobin